longturn/freeciv21/docs/Playing/faq.rst

 How do I enable/disable sound or music support?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The game interface can be started without sound by supplying the command-line arguments :literal:`-P none`.
+The game can be started without sound by supplying the command-line arguments :literal:`-P none`.
-The default sound plugin can also be configured in the game interface settings by going to :guilabel:`Game -->Set local options` and then clicking on the :guilabel:`Sound` tab.
+The default sound plugin can also be configured in the game settings by going to :guilabel:`Game -->Set local options` and then clicking on the :guilabel:`Sound` tab.

-If the game interface was compiled with sound support, it will be enabled by default.
+If the game was compiled with sound support, it will be enabled by default.
 All pre-compiled packages provided by the Longturn community come with sound support enabled.

 How do I use a different tileset?